Masterteam

-Masterteam was a BBC Television daytime quiz programme that aired on BBC One from 21 October 1985 until 21 December 1987.
+Masterteam is a BBC Television daytime quiz programme that aired on BBC One from 21 October 1985 until 21 December 1987.
 The programme was hosted by Angela Rippon.

 Format

 Each game consisted of five rounds in the following order: Team Challenge, Spotlight, In a Spin, Spotlight, Team Challenge.
 Two teams of three members each competed.

 Team Challenge

 Each Team Challenge consisted of 60 seconds' worth of quick-fire questions on the buzzer, open to all players.
 A correct answer awarded two points, while a miss gave one point to the opponents and allowed them a chance to answer for another point.

 In a Spin

 For the In a Spin round, three letters of the alphabet were chosen at random and the teams had 30 seconds to form the longest single word they could, starting with the first letter and containing the other two in the given order.
 (For example, "ALB" could be used in "albumen" or "alabaster," but not "abolish.")
 The team with the longer valid word scored five points.